Particular/docs.particular.net/nservicebus/azure/ways-to-live-without-transactions.md

 #### Disadvantages

  * The application must ensure that operations related to business logic are atomic, i.e. have a single insert, update or delete statement per operation.
-That often requires changes in programs structure.
+That often requires changes in program structure.
  * Operations related to business logic have to be idempotent.
 That guarantees that automatic retries don't cause unintended side-effects.
 [The need for idempotency](#the-need-for-idempotency) section discusses techniques to achieve idempotency.
  * The retry behavior is usually combined with timeouts.
 The timeouts cause retries not only if the operation fails, but also when it is too slow.
 This can lead to situations where the same operation executes multiple times in parallel, even though it hasn't failed.